kindawingingit/MalURL/README.md

 ![last](https://img.shields.io/github/last-commit/BastaAditya/MalURL)

 # MalURL
 MalURL detects whether website links are malicious or not by applying various machine learning algorithms.
 MalURL uses  machine learning algorithms - Decision Tree and XGBoost on detecting whether a link is malicious or benign or phishing.
+The web app is live at https://maliurl.herokuapp.com/
 # Prerequisites :
   Docker